JaneliaSciComp/msg/README.md

 **Switch to the dev branch instead.**

-The master branch contains older, deprectated code.
+The master branch contains older, deprecated code.
 Use the dev branch of this repository for the latest improvements.
 Most of the improvements come from the fork at https://github.com/YourePrettyGood/msg, on their dev branch.
-We are matching their convention rather than merging the changes back to master.
+We are matching their branch convention rather than merging the changes back to master.

 ### Dependencies ###
 Run test_dependencies.sh to check for the existence of dependencies